 - Once the vegetables are cooked turn the stove off.
 Using a hand blender blend the vegetables into a puree or sauce like consistency.
 Place the pot back on the stove and continue cooking.
 Add all the spices – coriander powder, garam masala, and turmeric, and mix in.
 Add cooked potatoes and salt and mix into greens.

 - Cook covered for additional 5 minutes for all the flavors to get incorporated into the potatoes.
 Saag Sabjee is ready.
 Serve hot with rice or chapati or tortillas.

 - Cook’s Notes: Pallavi said you could pretty much add any combination of greens you wish in this curry.
 If you like you can also use paneer instead of potatoes.

 Let me end this recipe with a few more pics of this fun birthday dinner for Hitesh.

-A very special thank you to all the ladies who took the time and effort to make this delicious feast for the celebration.
+A very special thank you to all the ladies who took the time and effort to make this delectable feast for the celebration!